Gobble, gobble indeed: Though calculations vary, Americans could consume several days' worth of calories on Thanksgiving.

 The CCC says a normal Thanksgiving meal has 3,150 calories and 159 grams of fat.
 That includes some appetizers, turkey, several side dishes, a glass of sweet tea, a slice of pecan pie and the use of a tablespoon of butter.

 There have also been lower-calorie estimates.
 Looking at a different assortment of dishes and portion sizes, the New York Times reported in 2012 that a Thanksgiving meal contains 2,486 calories.
-That figure didn’t include any beverages.
+That figure, however, didn’t include any beverages.

-"It ranges, but on average anywhere from 3,000 to 4,500 calories," dietitian Tanya Zuckerbrot, MS, RD, told Fox News.
-That range is just for the Thanksgiving meal and desserts -- and doesn't include cocktails or appetizers, she explained.
+"It ranges, but on average anywhere from 3,000 to 4,500 calories," dietitian Tanya Zuckerbrot, MS, RD, previously told Fox News.
+That range is just for the Thanksgiving meal and desserts — and doesn't include cocktails or appetizers, she explained.

-If these amounts seem steep, Zuckerbrot had several options for a lower-calorie Thanksgiving meal.
-Those include:
+If these amounts seem steep, Zuckerbrot had several options for a lower-calorie Thanksgiving meal, including:

 - 6 ounces of white, skinless turkey (220 calories and 6 grams of fat) instead of 6 ounces of dark meat turkey with skin (374 calories and 12 grams of fat)